nsmfoo/antivmdetection/README.md

    + The DevManView inclusion did not work as expected, It should be fixed in this release.
    + Supports SATA controller as well (Previously only IDE settings was modified)
    + Updated the readme.

+* 0.1.2:
+   + Check if the Legacy paravirtualization interface is being used (Usage of the Legacy interface will mitigate the "cpuid feature" detection)

 /Mikael